openzim/gutenberg/README.md

 -d --dl-folder=<folder>         Folder to use/write-to downloaded ebooks -u --rdf-url=<url>              Alternative rdf-files.tar.bz2 URL
--b --books=<ids>                Execute the processes for specific books, separated by commas, or dashes for intervals -c --concurrency=<nb>           Number of concurrent process for download and parsing tasks --dlc=<nb>                      Number of concurrent *download* process for download (overwrites --concurrency). if server blocks high rate requests
+-b --books=<ids>                Execute the processes for specific books, separated by commas, or dashes for intervals -c --concurrency=<nb>           Number of concurrent process for processing tasks --dlc=<nb>                      Number of concurrent *download* process for download (overwrites --concurrency). if server blocks high rate requests
--m --one-language-one-zim=<folder> When more than 1 language, do one zim for each   language (and one with all) --no-index                      Do NOT create full-text index within ZIM file --check                         Check dependencies --prepare                       Download & extract rdf-files.tar.bz2 --parse                         Parse all RDF files and fill-up the DB --download                      Download ebooks based on filters --export                        Export downloaded content to zim-friendly static HTML --dev                           Exports *just* Home+JS+CSS files (overwritten by --zim step) --zim                           Create a ZIM file --title-search                  Add field to search a book by title and directly jump to it --bookshelves                   Add bookshelves
+-m --one-language-one-zim=<folder> When more than 1 language, do one zim for each   language (and one with all) --no-index                      Do NOT create full-text index within ZIM file --check                         Check dependencies --prepare                       Download rdf-files.tar.bz2 --parse                         Parse all RDF files and fill-up the DB --download                      Download ebooks based on filters --zim                           Create a ZIM file --title-search                  Add field to search a book by title and directly jump to it --bookshelves                   Add bookshelves